-Based on the collected information, the network AI agent confirms that it can generate the 3D map.
+Based on the collected information, the AI capable network confirms that it can generate the 3D map.
 It then determines when and how to transmit it to the vehicle for minimal latency and maximum reliability.

 Finally, Bob's vehicle receives the 3D map and uses it to enable safe, high-accuracy autonomous driving.